 The available laser energy for user experiments is constrained by optical damages on KDP crystals [51], gratings and vacuum windows, and operating costs.
 Whereas LMJ nominal laser energy is designed for 30 kJ per quad for ignition experiments, the experiments for the next 5 years will be performed at limited laser energy to reduce the optical damages on final optics, and consequently the maintenance time.

-Experimental designs with up to 15 kJ per quad, for a 3 ns square pulse, are to be considered.
+Experimental with a point design up to 15 kJ per quad, for a 3 ns square pulse, are to be considered (the energy on target may be lower according to final optics transmission).

 The maximum sustainable laser energy for a given pulse shape will be refined with feedbacks from laser scientists [52, 53] during the preliminary design review of an experiment.
 Operational limits will also depend on the exact pulse shape and the type of CPP.
 Figure V.9 gives the available performance as a function of pulse duration for square pulses.